eagleblitz/Sledgehammer/README.md

 - Logging
   - Channel For Logs In PM registration
-      - Log All Mod Activities
+      - Log All Mod Activities *and maybe reasons*
       - Log All Joins/Leaves
       - Log All Voice Channel Join/Leaves
       - Log All Message Deletion
       - Log All Commands Usage
   - Options to turn individual things on or off in different channels or same channel

-- Moderator Abilities*
+- Moderator Abilities
   - Basic
       - Mute Timer
       - Softban (ban/unban)